 On 16 June 2011, the United Nations Human Rights Council endorsed the Guiding Principles on Business and Human Rights: Implementing the United Nations 'Protect, Respect and Remedy Framework' (the Guiding Principles).
 The 30 principles include 15 that relate to businesses, rather than governments.

-In following the Guiding Principles, KPMG International and KPMG member firms:
+In following the Guiding Principles, KPMG International, its related entities and KPMG firms: